The impact of COVID-19 on disabled people in the legal profession

 Legally Disabled?: The Career Experiences of Disabled People in the Legal Profession (January 2020) identified that the most requested (and refused) reasonable adjustment for disabled lawyers was remote or home working.

-Along with our Lawyers with Disabilities Division (LDD), we commissioned the same researchers, Professor Debbie Foster and Dr Natasha Hirst, to carry out further research to capture people’s experiences during COVID-19.
+Along with our Disabled Solicitors Network (DSN) (previously the Lawyers with Disabilities Division (LDD)), we commissioned the same researchers, Professor Debbie Foster and Dr Natasha Hirst, to carry out further research to capture people’s experiences during COVID-19.

 The findings show that a lot of disabled people have found mass home working to be beneficial.